-Besides the AGMs, the Group believes in regular, effective and fair communication with its shareholders and is committed to hearing shareholders' views and addressing their concerns where possible.
-The Group has an investor relations team which attends to their queries or concerns.
+Besides the AGMs, the Company believes in regular, effective and fair communication with its shareholders and is committed to hearing shareholders' views and addressing their concerns where possible.
+The Company has an investor relations team which attends to their queries or concerns.
 The Company does not have an Investor Relations Policy in place.

-However, the Board's policy is that all Shareholders should be informed simultaneously in an accurate and comprehensive manner regarding all material developments that impact the Group via SGXNet, the Company's website www.mun-siong.com and where appropriate through media release on an immediate basis, in line with the Group's disclosure obligations pursuant to the Listing Manual of the SGX-ST and the Companies Act 1967.
+The Board strives to provide Shareholders and investors comprehensive disclosures enabling them to keep abreast with developments and making informed investment decisions for example voluntary quarterly financial guidance and updates on Malaysia, Taiwan and US operations (arising from material developments in FY2022).
+Guided by the policy, of equal access, shareholders are informed simultaneously in an accurate and comprehensive manner regarding all material developments via SGXNet, the Company's website (www.mun-siong.com) and where appropriate through media release on an immediate basis.
+This is in line with the Company's disclosure obligations pursuant to the Listing Manual of the SGX-ST and the Companies Act 1967.

 The investor relations team also manages the dissemination of corporate information to the media, public, institutional investors and public shareholders and acts as a liaison point for such entities and parties.
-Shareholders can make use of telephone or email directly to the Group's investor relations team.
+Shareholders can make use of telephone or email directly to the Company's investor relations team.